saravananmalavia/OOPs/README.md

 BillerApp
 __________

-The prime objective is to explain the real time usage and implementation of interface and inheritance Application is used to generate bill and process payment for a STORE This is developed to demonstrate the use of inheritance and interface It is a console based java application.
+The prime objective is to explain the real time usage and implementation of interface and inheritance.
+Application is used to generate bill and process payment for a STORE.
+This is developed to demonstrate the use of inheritance and interface.
+It is a console based java application.

 which has the following features.